cloudify-community/blueprint-examples/cloudify-web-monitoring-plugin/README.md

 # Description

-A Cloudify Plugin that monitor a URL response time and based on metrics will trigger scale up or down
+A Cloudify Plugin that monitors a URL response time based on metrics will trigger scale up or down.

-Basic contifuration includes what to monitor (URL), thresholds, limits and how to perform the scaling.
+Basic configuration that includes what to monitor (URL), thresholds, limits and how to perform the scaling.
 Please see node type description below for details

 ## Node types